 [This section by John Allen]

 Because a tire's outer diameter is greater than the rim's, a flat tire "creeps" forward (!) as the bicycle is rolled, and pulls the inner tube with it -- except the valve, caught in the valve hole.
 With a double-wall rim or a valve stem secured by a jam nut, the tube will only bunch up behind the valve.
 With a single-wall rim, the valve stem increasingly leans backward.
 You need only roll a bicycle a few feet for this to happen.
-Assuming that the inner tube is still intact, you may be able to rearrange the inner tube by rolling the bicycle backwards before inflating the tire.
-Once done, push the tire sidewalls in all around and take a look to check that the tube is intact and seated properly inside the tire.
+Assuming that the inner tube is still intact (for example, if the bicycle has been sitting unused for months and the air has seeped out), you may be able to correct the problem by rolling the bicycle backward before inflating the tire.
+Once done, push the tire sidewalls in all around and look to check that the tube is intact and seated properly inside the tire.

 So, after replacing an inner tube during a ride, you want to take it home to patch it (or maybe just to avoid being a litterbug).
 You need to flatten it completely and roll it up.
 Here's how.

 Suggested by Aaron Goss...It is possible to cut the spring off a long-type Schrader valve core as shown in the photo below, and to remove the pusher pin from the pump hose.
 Air pressure will then close the valve and prevent leakage as the hose is unscrewed.
 The seal inside the valve is not as good without the spring: a metal valve cap with a rubber seal should be used.
-So you can also inflate a tire with an unmodified Schrader valve, you must carry two pump hoses, one with and another without the pusher pin.
+Then to inflate tubes with modified and unmodified Schrader valves, you must carry two pump hoses, one with and another without the pusher pin.
 Is it worth all this trouble to make a retro pump work better?
 Decide for yourself!